 Benefits: Can attend meetings, participate in TMC listserv, MediaWires project and participate in content collaborations, etc.

 Associates cannot: Participate in top-tier TMC projects such as the IILabs or the internship program.
 Associates are also not eligible to be a part of TMC governance, but as their organization grows, they can scale up into full membership.
-In order to scale up to full membership, Associate Members must demonstrate organizational capacity to collaborate, an institutional history of more than 3 years, be producing original content, and be able to participate in top-tier consortium projects.
+In order to scale up to full membership, Associate Members must demonstrate organizational capacity to collaborate, an institutional history of more than 3 years, be producing original content, and have the financial and staff capacity to participate in top-tier consortium projects.
 The membership committee must also approve any move to full membership in the Consortium.

 Members

-TMC can best serve its members by evolving to incorporate innovative media organizations that are redefining how media engages with communities.
+TMC can best serve its members by recruiting innovative media organizations that are redefining how media engages with communities.
 Eligible organizations should span the landscape analysis conducted at the 2010 member meeting, and particular focus should be placed on organizations that are engaging communities and encouraging action, reaching out to new demographic sets, and experimenting with new technologies, business models and platforms.
 We should also focus on non-traditional “hybrid media-makers” that are producing informative journalistic content to move communities to action.
 The below set of membership criteria has been updated so that TMC is able to recruit organizations that are ready to think big, primed to collaborate, have the capacity to do so, and are in a place where experimenting with new models means that there won't be a huge learning curve.
 It also accounts for landscape changes and opens the door for new types of media makers and community builders to join and collaborate.

 Criteria as outlined by the TMC membership committee and according to legal stipulations outlined by Silk and Adler.
 Proposed updates for 2010 are in bold.